An estimate for the radial chemical distance in $2d$ critical percolation clusters: A three-arm path to

 \subsubsection{The initial path $\sigma_1$}

-Since $\sigma_1$ is the innermost circuit, if $e\in \sigma_1$, then by duality there is a closed dual path from $e$ to the origin.
-Following the open circuit $\sigma_1$ in either direction starting from $e$, there are also two open arms from $e$ to distance at least $d=\mathrm{dist}(e,0)$.
+If $e\in \sigma_1$, then by duality there is a closed dual path from a dual neighbor of $e$ to the closed dual path $\mathfrak{c}_1$, which then follows $\mathfrak{c}_1$ to a dual neighbor of the origin.
+There are also two open arms from $e$ to the origin and to $\mathcal{C}_1$ respectively.
+All three arms reach to distance at least $d=\mathrm{dist}(e,0)$.
 Recalling the notation \eqref{eqn: M-def}, we have the estimate: